beljul/user-centric-ad-id/README.md

 Publishers can optimize their inventory by monetizing access to their audience through personalized advertising:
 * publishers increase their advertising revenue, by combining their own audience data with collected user interest data,
+* publishers can control whether or not to share an IFA for an ad placement, and choose which part of their inventory will benefit from the IFA or not,
 * publishers decide with whom they share the identifier among the SSPs of the network, enabling them to monetize their own user data (tied to a user login for instance), if they choose to, without risking data leakage,
-* the management and collection of consent for each publisher is taken care of by the Network Controller, publishers can rely on their CMP to ensure user choices are effectively acted upon in the advertising value chain
+* the management and collection of consent for each publisher is taken care of by the Network Controller, publishers can rely on their CMP to ensure user choices are effectively acted upon in the advertising value chain.
-* publishers can control whether or not to share an IFA for an ad placement, and choose which part of their inventory will benefit from the IFA or not.

 Advertisers are able to engage with users in a personalized fashion:
 * advertisers can target users based on their individual interest data and propose products people like,